Skip to main content

 AC neutral grounding of Victron inverters

-The neutral of all inverters rated 1600VA and above and the Phoenix Inverter Compact 1200VA is connected to the chassis.
+The neutral of all inverters rated 1600VA and above and the Inverter Compact 1200VA is connected to the chassis.
 Grounding the chassis will therefore also ground the AC neutral.
 A grounded neutral is required for the proper operation of an RCD (or RCCB, RCBO or GFCI).

 If no reliable ground is available and/or if an RCD (or RCCB, RCBO or GFCI) is not installed, the AC neutral to chassis connection should be removed to improve safety.
 Warning: such an installation does probably not comply with local regulations.